-Pursuant to the registration rights agreement, which appears as an exhibit to the registration statement of which this prospectus is a part, we have agreed to indemnify KKR Holdings, each person, if any, who controls KKR Holdings within the meaning of Section 15 of the Securities Act or Section 20(a) of the Exchange Act, and the officers, directors, partners, employees, representatives and agents of any of the foregoing, against specified liabilities arising under the Securities Act.
-KKR Holdings has agreed to indemnify us and each person, if any, who controls us within the meaning of Section 15 of the Securities Act or Section 20(a) of the Exchange Act, against specified liabilities arising under the Securities Act.
+Pursuant to the registration rights agreement, which appears as an exhibit to the registration statement of which this prospectus is a part, we have agreed to indemnify KKR Holdings, each person, if any, who controls KKR Holdings within the meaning of Section 15 of the Securities Act or Section 20(a) of the Exchange Act, and the officers, directors, partners, employees, representatives and agents of any of the foregoing, against specified liabilities arising under the Securities Act or Section 20(a) of the Exchange Act, and the officers Act.
+KKR Holdings has agreed to indemnify us and each person, if any, who controls us within the meaning of Section 15 of the Securities Act or Section 20(a) of the Exchange Act, against specified liabilities arising under the Securities Act or Section 20(a) of the Exchange Act, against specified liabilities arising under the Securities Act or Section 20(a) of the Exchange Act, against specified liabilities arising under the Securities Act or Section 20(a) of the Exchange Act, against specified liabilities arising under the Securities Act or Section 20(a) of the Exchange Act, against specified liabilities arising under the Securities Act.